quasicomputational/mega/README.markdown

 * [q4c12-defrost](packages/defrost) is like Stack's [`pvp-bounds` feature](https://docs.haskellstack.org/en/stable/yaml_configuration/#pvp-bounds), except it works on Cabal's freeze files instead.
 If you test your code against a set of freeze files, `defrost` can add the PVP bounds to your `.cabal` file corresponding to the dependency versions in those freeze files.

+* [q4c12-freeze-plan](packages/freeze-plan) takes a `plan.json` and turns it into a freeze file.
+Maybe someday I'll polish it up and get it into upstream `cabal-install` as a better version of `v2-freeze` that [produces tight constraints](https://github.com/haskell/cabal/issues/6110).

 * [q4c12-project-file](packages/project-file) is a horribly incomplete parser and renderer for Cabal's [`.project` configuration files](http://cabal.readthedocs.io/en/latest/nix-local-build.html#configuring-builds-with-cabal-project).

 XML